From Conversational AI to In App Voice Agents: Why Financial Services Needs More Than Chat

 The standard response to the limitations of FAQ bots is to add an escalation path.
 When the bot can't handle the query, it escalates to a human agent.

 This creates what might be called the escalation trap.
 The bot handles the easy queries.
 The human handles everything else.
-The human's workload doesn't decrease — it just shifts to harder queries.
+The human's workload doesn't decrease.
+It just shifts to harder queries.
 The customer who needed help with a complex transaction still ends up talking to a human agent, just after spending time with a bot that couldn't help them.

 The escalation trap is a symptom of deploying AI as a call deflection tool rather than as a transaction completion tool.

 Intent recognition.
 It understands what the customer is trying to accomplish from a natural language input.
 "I want to open a savings account" and "I'd like to start saving" and "how do I get a savings account?" all express the same intent.
-The AI recognizes the intent and initiates the appropriate journey.
+The agent recognizes the intent and initiates the appropriate journey.

 Adaptive interface.
-It dynamically adjusts the interface based on the customer's responses — showing the right form fields, uploading the right documents, presenting the right disclosures — without presenting a static form that tries to cover every possible scenario.
+It dynamically adjusts the interface based on the customer's responses, showing the right form fields, uploading the right documents, presenting the right disclosures, without presenting a static form that tries to cover every possible scenario.

 Compliance enforcement.
-It enforces compliance requirements within the journey — making required disclosures, capturing consent, flagging regulatory requirements — without the customer needing to navigate a separate compliance process.
+It enforces compliance requirements within the journey, making required disclosures, capturing consent, flagging regulatory requirements, without the customer needing to navigate a separate compliance process.

 The voice dimension

-Voice adds complexity — natural language understanding needs to handle accents, background noise, and informal speech patterns.
+Voice adds complexity.
+Natural language understanding needs to handle accents, background noise, and informal speech patterns.
 But it also adds accessibility.
-A customer who struggles with a text-based form may be perfectly comfortable describing their situation verbally.
+A customer who struggles with a text based form may be perfectly comfortable describing their situation verbally.

 The implementation path